 Deploying, managing, and operating cloud native apps quickly and reliably is the problem that Application Delivery with GitOps solves.
-Having a reliable, repeatable and secure app delivery process means we can meet customer needs faster.
-Small changes that are delivered quickly reduces the risk of deployments allowing development teams to focus their efforts on bigger business problems rather than worrying about deployments.
+Having a reliable, repeatable and secure application delivery process means we can meet customer needs faster.
+Small changes that are delivered quickly reduces the risk of deployments.
+Continuous Application Delivery allows development teams to focus their efforts on bigger business problems rather than worrying about deployments.

 Weaveworks GitOps is a set of processes which everyone is already familiar with, so the on-boarding processes are negligible, and there’s less load on the team to learn new tooling.
 It’s incredibly enabling, whilst being almost invisible day to day, as it just sits there doing what we need!” - John Clarke, Director of Software Development, GFS - learn more.

 DORA (DevOps Research and Assessment group) have demonstrated that business performance will improve if the frequency of deployments increases.
 Improving the speed and ease of deployments means developers can reduce the time invested in making changes.
 Increasing the reliability of service operations means reducing the time to restore a faulty app in the production environment.